Ronih95/UAV-Thesis/README.md

 | `zcr` | Zero-crossing rate — indicator of frequency content |

 **Why these features?**
-Together, these 10 statistics cover the amplitude, energy, frequency, and shape characteristics of the signal.
-Using these features instead of the raw signal:
-1. Dramatically reduces dimensionality (86,016 → 10 numbers per channel)
+Together, these 10 statistics describe the signal's amplitude, energy, frequency content and shape.
+Using them instead of raw signal data cuts the size dramatically (86,016 samples → 10 numbers per channel), which makes the model focus on the right patterns and keeps things fast enough to run in real time.
-2. Focuses models on periodic statistics rather than temporal patterns
-3. Produces a lightweight structure suitable for real-time applications

 ### §2.3 — Feature–Fault Correlation